This articles goes step by step on how to move Acctivate and its data to a new server.

 B. Copy Custom Crystal Reports to NEW Server

-- Launch Windows Explorer and navigate to the Custom Reports folder on the old server.
-It’s usually located at C:\ProgramData\Alterity\ACCTivate\CustomReports.
+- Launch Windows Explorer and navigate to the Custom Reports folder on the old server. located at C:\ProgramData\Alterity\ACCTivate\CustomReports.
 Alternatively, this should also be a shared folder with the path \\YourServerName\AcctivateData\CustomReports where "YourServerName" is the computer name of your server.

 - Please Note: The "ProgramData" folder may be hidden by default within windows.
 You can enable view "Hidden Items" in the "View" tab of File Explorer, or you can copy and paste the path to be taken to the folder.